• Share this on:

 5. Prepare for European laws and regulations

 Becoming a greener cocoa producer or exporter is not only important for the environment or for finding new buyers, it is also becoming a need for doing business in Europe.
-There are many laws and regulations that you need to meet when exporting cocoa to Europe, and many voluntary requirements that are seen as a minimum for doing business.
+There are many laws and regulations that you need to comply with when exporting cocoa to Europe, and many voluntary requirements that are seen as a minimum for doing business.

-Prepare for regulation on deforestation-free products by December 2024
+Prepare for regulation on deforestation-free products by December 2025

 Here is a brief description of the key elements:

-- Deforestation cut-off date.
-Cocoa from land that was deforested or degraded after 31 December 2020 cannot be sold in the EU.
+• Deforestation cut-off date.
+Cocoa from land that was deforested or degraded after December 31, 2020 cannot be sold in the EU.

 Tips: